 Now it’s time to get creative!
 For a creamier texture you can add a spoonful of plain yogurt, and honey will add sweetness in a healthy and natural way.
 Using other add-ins you can have a different flavor of oatmeal everyday, without the added chemicals of an instant packet.

-Here are my favorite add-in recipes to put into your base oatmeal:
+Here are my favorite add-in recipes for healthy eating to put into your base oatmeal:

 1 spoonful truly natural peanut butter